fastify/fastify-swagger/README.md

 ## Usage
 Add it to your project with `register` and pass it some basic options, then call the `swagger` api and you are done!

-*Note that currently only the generation of yaml/json files is supported, the swagger UI will not be generated.*
 ```js
 const fastify = require('fastify')()